team-limakilo/dct/doc/03-designer.md

 Note: if a higher-priority target becomes non-targeted, it will be assigned to players again normally even if this target did not reach its quota yet.

+### `backfill`

+ * _required:_ no
+ * _value:_ boolean
+ * _default:_ backfill

+If true, overrides the behavior set by `minagents` so that once a slot is freed in a mission targeting this asset, it returns to the assignment pool immediately, instead of only when all players leave.
+Automatically enabled in CAP missions to maximize cohesion.

 ### `location`

  * _required:_ no